NativeScript/docs-v8/introduction.md

 ##### Package.json Guidelines

 - Place a `package.json` file in the root folder of your app template.
   Note this is not the actual root package.json of the generated mobile app – it is only used by the `ns create` CLI command upon app creation.
 Do not expect that everything you place in your package.json will be transferred to the actual package.json file.
-Notably `scripts` property content is removed.
+Notably, `scripts` property content is removed.
 However, if you provide preinstall / postinstall scripts, they will be executed before getting removed.
 You can use this mechanism to generate/move settings files to the root folder of the generated app and generate actual "scripts" content for the resulting app package.json – see [generating `scripts` commands on-the-fly](https://github.com/NativeScript/nativescript-app-templates/blob/master/shared/hooks/after-createProject/after-createProject.js) for concrete examples.

 - Provide a value for the `name` property using the format: **ns-template-[custom-template-name-goes-here]-ts**.
   Note this property value is NOT transferred to the root package.json file generated by the `ns create` CLI command but can be found in the app/package.json file of the generated app.

-- Provide a value for the `version` property following semver rules (e.g., 1.0.0).
+- Provide a value for the `version` property following semver rules (e.g. 1.0.0).
   Note this property value is NOT transferred to the root package.json file generated by the `ns create` CLI command but can be found in the app/package.json file of the generated app.

 - Provide a value for the `main` property specifying the primary entry point to your app (usually **app.js**).